 How effective is the design of your office or other workplace?
 Can it even be said to have been designed?
 Sadly the answer to both questions in many cases will be no. Businesses evolve and consequently so to do business environments.
 This is understandable, but it can lead to ineffective workplaces that fail to portray the right impression of your company.
-Little details like selecting the right roller blinds or office furniture can make a big impact, but you will also need to consider basic principals in order to make the best design choices.
+Little details like selecting the right roller blinds or office furniture can make a big impact, but you will also need to consider basic principles in order to make the best design choices.
 Our guide will help you get on the right path.

 Analyse how your workplace is used